 The ARM family of processors has continued its growth with 30% of the readers using it, while 25% are using x86 variants.
 ARM overtook x86 three years ago; that trend looks to be continuing with respondents seeing 31% ARM versus 23% x86 over the next two years.
 Kingman said that he thinks Intel is trying to reverse that trend because spending on consumer devices is predicted to "outstrip IT spending".

-A prior knowledge of C programming, basic Linux commands, basics of Linux, general understanding about operating system, Microprocessors or Microcontrollers concepts are assumed.
+A prior knowledge of basic of Linux, Linux commands, general understanding about operating system, Microprocessors or Microcontrollers concepts are assumed.